HumanSignal/label-studio/docs/source/templates/question_answering.md

 ```xml
 <Text name="question" value="$question"/>
 ```
-The `name` argument must be different from the `name` used for the first text snippet, and the `value` is used to reference a column in a CSV file or a key in a JSON file with the text to display.
-You could also display static text with the `value` argument.
+The `name` parameter must be different from the `name` used for the first text snippet, and the `value` is used to reference a column in a CSV file or a key in a JSON file with the text to display.
+You can also display static text with the `value` argument.

 Use the [Labels](/tags/labels.html) control tag to provide an Answer label for the annotator to use to highlight the answer to the question in the original text passage:
 ```xml